CaseyScott/taste-recipe/README.md

 - drop down options to not sit infront of submit button on pop up modal.
 - more mobile friendly for viewing all recipes.
 - most popular recipes by views
+- There is a bug in the edit recipe where once the recipe is edited the Added by: is changed to None.

 ## Wireframes
 [wireframe images](https://github.com/CaseyScott/taste-recipe/tree/master/static/img/wireframes)